-This dialog, available from the Meter Directory dialog, allows you to manage meter groups for:

-Filtering the list of meters in the Connect to Meter dialog

-Exporting to other MeterLinkTM users

-Filtering the list of meters in MeterLink Net Monitor's main window
+This dialog, available from the Meter Directory dialog, allows you to manage meter groups for filtering the list of meters in the Connect to Meter dialog, exporting to other MeterLinkTM users, and for filtering the list of meters in MeterLink Net Monitor's main window.

-There is a predefined meter group for All meters.
-Otherwise, meters can be grouped together in any way, such as meters for geographic regions or meters that require daily monitoring.
+There is a predefined meter group for "All meters"; otherwise, meters can be grouped together in any way that is useful to you, such as meters for geographic regions or meters that require daily monitoring.